DataDog/documentation/content/account_management/multi_account.md

 For users that belong to more than one Datadog organization, it's possible to switch to another organization from any page by hovering over your avatar in the lower left hand corner.

-Once the menu appears, you can transition to the other Datadog accounts you're associated with:
+Once the menu appears, transition to the other Datadog accounts you're associated with:
 {{< img src="account_management/multi_account/Switch_Accounts.jpg" alt="Switch Accounts" responsive="true" popup="true">}}

 ## Custom domains for each sub-organizations

-Please email [the Datadog support team](/help) to enable custom subdomains.
+**Email [the Datadog support team](/help) to enable custom sub-domains.**

 Custom sub-domains allow for easy differentiation of the source of notifications and easy switching between organizations when logged in as a member of multiple Datadog organizations.